dakshchoudhary8881-cmd/Internship_PRODESK_IT/README.md

 The Prodesk IT Internship Program is designed to provide hands-on engineering experience through structured sprint-based development tasks.

-Each sprint focuses on different aspects of modern software engineering, including frontend development, backend development, REST API architecture, responsive UI implementation, state management, API integration, and scalable project architecture while following industry-standard engineering practices.
+Each sprint focuses on modern software engineering, progressing from responsive frontend development to production-ready backend APIs and complete MERN Stack applications featuring cloud databases, REST architecture, deployment pipelines, and scalable full-stack development practices.

 ---